html2wp/simple-live-editor/README.txt

 == Description ==

 Edit any text or images that are contained as HTML in your template files.
 Editing is done live from the WordPress customize view.
-Just go to the customize view and click on any text or images to edit them.
+Just go to the customize view and hover on any text or image and click the editing icon to edit them.
 Content management has never been this fast and easy.

 == Installation ==